-Layopi Games it's a software house small but undoubtedly ambitious.
+Layopi Games is a software house small but undoubtedly ambitious.
 In fact, the Warsaw-based indie studio sets goals that it would be an understatement to call "brave".
 Not only do they aim at a first-rate technical level and original stories but, above all, they want to bring innovation on a playful level with elements never seen before.
 In short, a decidedly bold statement of intent.
 The (first) test bench is the expected Devil's Hunt, an action game that seems to wink at the founders of the genre and that has the novel behind it "Equilibrium" by Pawel Leśniak.

 The Devil wears Armani

 Desmond Pearce is a spoiled scion of a wealthy Miami family and he really lacks nothing, except perhaps a few neurons.
 Villa by the sea, big car, friends and a beautiful girl, who will soon be asking for help.
 Desmond is also a phenomenon in the ring and disputes several meetings, especially illegal ones, to further pamper his ego, living a life completely dedicated to hedonism.
 Something is about to change obviously and a series of events leads the protagonist to lose everything, devoured by despair finally chooses to commit suicide: his true story begins here.
 It is in fact "rescued" by a shady figure who works for Lucifer, and the latter will enlist him as his lackey, in exchange for the possibility of revenge against those who destroyed his life.
 Desmond is therefore endowed with phenomenal demonic powers and sent back to Earth a fight in the name of the Underworld.
 But the boy is much more than a simple henchman and holds within him an unimaginable power, of course.